texadactyl/jacotest.go/README.md

 This is a single file per jacotest run (Failure_Summary_YYYY-MM-DD_hh.mm.ss_```<jvm>```.txt) residing in the ```reports``` subdirectory.
 Failed test cases are listed by failure-category.
 Note that a it is possible to find a test case appear multiple times within a single category and across categories.

-It is expected that the categories themselves will change over time and the number of failures listed with shrink significantly.
+It is expected that the categories themselves will change over time and the number of failures listed will shrink.

 ## Run Reports